Bonaire Democratic Party

-The Bonaire Democratic Party (Partido Demokrátiko Boneriano, PDB; Democratische Partij Bonaire), also known as Demokrat, is a political party in Bonaire and formerly the Netherlands Antilles.
+The Bonaire Democratic Party (Partido Demokrátiko Boneriano, PDB; Democratische Partij Bonaire) is a political party in Bonaire and formerly the Netherlands Antilles.

 History

 The party was founded in 1954 by Julio Antonio Abraham.
 It is a progressive social-democratic party that advocates for more autonomy for the island of Bonaire.

 In the 2002 Netherlands Antilles general election, the party won 2.6% of the popular vote and one out of 22 seats in the Estates.
 In the 2006 general election, the party kept one seat, winning 44.5% of the vote in Bonaire.
 In the 2015 island council election, the party won three out of nine seats and formed a coalition with the Bonaire Patriotic Union (UPB).

 In the 2019 election, the party won three seats in the Island Council.